 The database does not provide a comprehensive set of variant forms, provides only limited etymological information, and does not give information on the genealogical or geographic origins of Irish surnames.
 For this, see the Oxford Dictionary of Family Names in Britain and Ireland (Hanks et al. 2016).
 Additionally, Dr Liam Ó hAisibéil and Dr Kay Muhr are working on a new dictionary of Irish family names also to be published by Oxford University Press.

-The dataset and the expansion algorithm used to generate the inflected forms will be available to download soon.
+The dataset and the expansion algorithm used to generate the inflected forms is available to download here.